OpenFreeEnergy/IndustryBenchmarks2024/docs/source/input_preparation.rst

 Setting residue names
 =====================

-Where possible, residue should be assigned PDB-compliant names.
+Where possible, residues should be assigned PDB-compliant names.

 *Example 1: Waters named SPC (e.g. in the case of Thrombin in the JACS set), should be renamed to HOH.*